twolf789/python-devops/README.md

 1. Install virtualenv using pip: `pip install virtualenv`
 2. Create a virtualenv: `virtualenv ~/.venv`
-3. edit my '~/.bashrc': `source ~/.venv/Scripts/activate`
+3. Edit your '~/.bashrc': `source ~/.venv/Scripts/activate`
+4. Clone project, and then run `make all`

+A little explanation about why using virtual environment:
-After sourcing our new Virtual Environment:
+After sourcing our new Virtual Environment-
-4. 1) Use `which python` - To make sure we're using the Python Virtualenv that we've just created.
+Use `which python` - To make sure we're using the Python Virtualenv that we've just created.
-4. 2) We can use: `pip freeze | less` - using this command, we can check which python modules are installed on our new Python env (There will be 0 at the beginning).
+We can use: `pip freeze | less` - using this command, we can check which python modules are installed on our new Python env (There will be 0 at the beginning).
 This way, we can now download the Python modules that we want for this project without mixing them with our primary Python environment.